 Of course, not all of us are fortunate enough to be able to build our new home from scratch, but will instead have to find innovative ways to make the homes we do live in more energy efficient.
 This can be achieved in several ways.

 High cost changes that will yield long-term cost savings include the installation of solar panels on the roof.
 These capture the energy from the sun and store it for use in the running of the home.
 These involve a hefty initial outlay, probably costing several thousand dollars, but it is estimated that they will have paid for themselves after five years.

 Another major renovation would be to lay insulation in key areas in the home.
 These key areas are primarily the attic space and the basement area; the insulation will help to retain heat in the home.
 Existing windows, which may only be single glazed and have broken seals or are simply ill fitting, can be replaced with double or even triple glazing.

 Less expensive and easy

 Lower-cost solutions that can be implemented immediately include the installation of window shutters.
 Used as an alternative to curtains or blinds, window shutters form a tight seal around window frames, helping to keep warmth inside the room rather than it leaking out through cracks.
 If you’re worried about the shutters fitting properly, you could always get some Custom Shutters instead.
 These will fit neatly around your window and window ledge.
-In the summer months they also allow more efficient ventilation and light regulation.
+In the summer months, they also allow more efficient ventilation and light regulation.
 There are different types of window shutters that can be fitted, from plantation shutters to waterproof shutters so be sure to check them all out before installing.

 A great deal of heat can be lost through hard floors and brick or stone walls.
 Lay rugs on wooden floors to retain heat and also to soften sound, and place seating away from the room’s walls so that the chill outside air does not bleed through into the furniture.
 For drafty rooms, consider placing a draft excluder at the bottom of doors.